dmidlo/histdata.com-tools/docs/reconstruction-plan-contracts.md

 Artifact, output, checkpoint, and scratch roots must be non-overlapping and must remain outside the immutable ASCII/T source tree.
 Execution manifests also reject durable input artifacts placed beneath scratch, so cleanup cannot cross an ownership boundary.
-The manifest contains strong references to both the point-in-time evidence policy and cross-series constraint policy, and both policy IDs participate in run configuration identity.
+The manifest contains strong references to the scientific ledger, point-in-time evidence policy, and cross-series constraint policy, and all three IDs participate in run configuration identity.
+Source enrichment classifies every bounded market-context and CFTC query against the ledger taxonomy.
+Validation re-derives those states before product publication rather than trusting a carried label.
 Requests are split by ensemble member and bounded window chunks because different members share window boundaries and therefore cannot coexist in one request whose task cores must not overlap.